Marken-Foo/variants-site/content/timeless/introduction-to-problems.md

 **Reflexmate (r#n)**
 : A selfmate, but with the condition that both sides *must* play a mate in 1 if it is available at any point.

-**The series- condition**
+**The series- condition (ser-)**
 : The side to move makes *n* legal moves in a row, then the other side makes 1 move to meet the stipulation.
-For example, a serieshelpmate in 7 (sh#7) has Black play 7 moves in a row, then White makes 1 move to checkmate Black.
+For example, a serieshelpmate in 7 (ser-h#7) has Black play 7 moves in a row, then White makes 1 move to checkmate Black.

 You may also encounter other genres of problem.
 Proof games and retros are major examples of *heterodox problems* without necessarily having fairy conditions or pieces (in contrast to the *orthodox problems*: directmates, helpmates and selfmates.)